isc-projects/bind9/doc/dnssec-guide/validation.rst

        dnssec-validation yes;
    };

-Then, download the root key manually from a trustworthy source, such as `<https://www.isc.org/bind-keys>`__.
-Finally, take the root key you manually downloaded and put it into a :any:`trust-anchors` statement as shown below:
+Then, download the root key manually from a trustworthy source, and put it into a :any:`trust-anchors` statement as shown below:

 ::